MTawhid7/try-on-xr/README.md

 * **Material Zones:** Automatic detection of boundary edges (collars, hems, cuffs).
 These are rendered with **0.0 compliance (Rigid)**, while the body remains flexible, simulating reinforced seams.
 * **Zero-Jitter Resting:** The combination of XPBD and smoothed collisions allows the cloth to come to a complete rest without micro-vibrations.
 * **Interactive Physics:** Users can grab and pull the fabric.
-The solver prioritizes user interaction, allowing for tactile testing of material properties.
+The solver prioritizes user interaction (with camera controls disabled during interaction), allowing for tactile testing of material properties.
 * **Robust Collision:** "Inside/Outside" logic detects if a particle spawns inside the body and aggressively projects it out, preventing initial entanglements.
+* **Self-Collision:** A dedicated Spatial Hash Grid prevents the cloth from passing through itself, enabling realistic folding and multi-layer interactions.

 ---

 ## ⚠️ Known Limitations

-* **Interaction Camera Conflict:** Currently, clicking to drag the cloth also triggers the OrbitControls, causing the camera to rotate while pulling.
 * **Lateral Bias:** In some resting states, the shirt may exhibit a slight lateral drift due to asymmetric triangulation in the low-poly proxy.
 * **Extreme Force Detachment:** If the cloth is pulled with excessive force (beyond realistic human strength), it may clip through the collision body.
 This is an intentional trade-off to maintain performance; we prioritize stability under normal conditions over absolute impermeability under extreme stress.